sablier-labs/docs/docs/concepts/05-glossary.md

 [PRBMath][prb-math] is fixed-point arithmetic library used by Sablier Core to compute percentage values and the exponents used in Lockup Dynamic.

-## Protocol fees

-Fees that are rewarded to the Sablier Protocol itself.

-## Range

-The range of a Lockup Linear stream consists of three components: (i) the start time, (ii) the cliff time, and (iii) the end time.

-The range of a Lockup Dynamic stream is determined by combining (i) the start time, (ii) the segment milestones, and (iii) the end time.

 ## Real-time finance

 A term coined by us in 2019 to emphasize the wide-ranging use cases for the Sablier Protocol.